 Often less expensive than other types of dinnerware, earthenware is ceramic that has been glazed and fired.
-It has a thick, heavy and rustic look and feel.
-It’s not as durable and strong as other types of dinnerware and is prone to chipping.
+It has a thick, heavy, and rustic look and feel, but is not as durable and strong as other types of dinnerware and is prone to chipping.
 Dishware with hand-painted designs are typically earthenware.

-It is often porous, which means it could stain or absorb liquid, so avoid leaving it submerged in water.
+Earthenware is often porous, which means it could stain or absorb liquid, so you do need to avoid leaving it submerged in water.
 Most glazed earthenware is dishwasher safe and can be used in the microwave, but it is wise to check with the manufacturer first.

-Another type of fired ceramic dinnerware, stoneware is usually a little more durable than earthenware because the clay is fired at a higher temperature and usually has vitreous (glass) material added to it for strength.
-The body of stoneware is thicker and more opaque than finer materials like porcelain and china and can be finished with a variety of glaze textures, such as shiny, satin or matte.
+Another type of fired ceramic dinnerware, stoneware is a little more durable than earthenware because the clay is fired at a higher temperature and usually has vitreous (glass) material added to it for strength.
+The body of stoneware is thicker and more opaque than finer materials like porcelain and China and can be finished with a variety of glaze textures such as shiny, satin, or matte.

-It is typically used in casual, everyday place settings.
-Most good-quality stoneware is very versatile to use and to maintain.
-It can go in the microwave, dishwasher, oven, and freezer (of course, check with the manufacturer for the specific qualities of your dinnerware).
-It should not be exposed to sudden or extreme temperature changes.
+Stoneware is typically used in casual, everyday place settings.
+Most good-quality stoneware is very versatile to use and easy to maintain.
+It can go in the microwave, dishwasher, oven, and freezer, but always check with the manufacturer for the specific qualities of your dinnerware.
+It should not, however, be exposed to sudden or extreme temperature changes.
 Ironstone is a type of stoneware and brands to look for include Pfaltzgraff, Dansk (Lenox) and Fiesta (Homer Laughlin).

 Porcelain or China

-Most fine china is dishwasher-, microwave-, and oven-safe unless the manufacturer indicates otherwise.
-China that has a gold, silver or platinum border should not be microwaved, and lemon- or citrus-scented detergent might damage metal accents.
+Most fine china is dishwasher, microwave, and oven-safe unless the manufacturer indicates otherwise.
+China that has a gold, silver, or platinum border should not be microwaved and lemon or citrus-scented detergent could damage metal accents.
 Many people hand-wash their metal-accented porcelain dishes.

-Porcelain often has a more upscale look, lending itself to more formal dining occasions, but it also can be used every day to make any meal a little more elegant.
+Porcelain often has an upscale look, lending itself to more formal dining occasions, but it also can be used every day to make any meal a little more elegant.
 Brands to look for include Lenox, Noritake, and Villeroy & Boch.

-Bone ash (which is, yes, actually made from animal bones) is combined with porcelain clay and fired at a slightly lower temperature than porcelain to produce a material that is very lightweight, translucent and delicate in feel, with a milky appearance.
+Bone ash (which is made from animal bones) is combined with porcelain clay and fired at a slightly lower temperature than porcelain to produce a material that is very lightweight, delicate in feel, and translucent with a milky appearance.